troymessina/ElectronicsLab/chapters/06Diodes.md

 A voltage divider circuit built with a diode and resistor connected to a DC power source. (a) Diode schematic. (b)Forward biased diode. (b) Reverse biased diode.
 ```

-Part 2 of this lab is to use LabVIEW, a DAQ, function generator, and oscilloscope to automate the experiment.
+Part 2 of this lab is to choose an application experiment with diodes.
-Procedure

 # Part 1 - Theory of P-N Junctions
 For a semiconductor like silicon, the electrons fill the valence energy levels (band).
 There is a small energy gap $(E_g\approx1~{\rm eV})$  to the next levels, the conduction band.
 A 1D diagram of energy is shown in [](#fig:diodes:bandgaps).